rahlk/for-sheetal/Javascript.md

 Those were the basics, now for the fun part.
 Get familiar with these libraries for interactive visualizations with JS.
   + Bootstrap: For reactive webpages
     - [Video tutorial](https://www.youtube.com/watch?v=gqOEoUR5RHg).
 Warning!
 This video covers a lot of material.
 I advice you pause and implement as you go.
+    - This [video tutorial](https://www.youtube.com/watch?v=59cIRELecI0) is even larger.
+Try it.

 Ok these two are for Data Visualization.
 A bit advanced, but do learn some samples.
 They'll go a long way.
   + D3JS: A data visualizer -> https://d3js.org/